 Can you sue a minor under 18 in California?

-“You probably think that there is no way you can sue a minor if you have been injured as a result of his or her negligent act or omission to act, but this is not entirely true,” says our Los Angeles personal injury attorney at the Compass Law Group, PC.
+“You probably think that there is no way you can sue a minor if you have been injured as a result of his or her negligent act or omission to act, but this is not entirely true,” says our Los Angeles personal injury attorney at the Compass Law Group, LLP.

 If you have been injured by a minor, it depends on the circumstances of your particular case to determine who can be held liable for the minor’s actions.
 Under California law, people under 18 can be held responsible for their own actions that cause injury to others only in a limited number of situations.